How to Communicate with Blue-Collar Candidates

 - Give tours of your facility

 Nothing beats in-person communication with candidates.
 Speaking with someone in person allows you to read body language, see facial expressions, and have authentic exchanges as you attempt to gauge the candidate’s soft skills.
 That’s why interviewing should always happen in person.
-If you can’t meet with the candidate in person, arrange for a Zoom or Face Time call.
+If you can’t meet with the candidate in person, arrange for a Zoom or Face Time call, or send a personalized video.

 Communicating in the Hiring Process